dr-leo/pandaSDMX/doc/index.rst

     # Download the metadata and expose it as a dict of pandas DataFrames
     metadata = estat.datastructure('DSD_une_rt_a').write()
     # Show some code lists
-    metadata.codelist.loc['AGE']
-    metadata.codelist.loc['UNIT']
+    metadata.codelist.loc[('AGE', 'UNIT')]

 Next we download a data set.
-Codes from the code lists are used to select columns, in this example we will get unemployment data on three countries (Greece, Ireland and Spain)
+We use codes from the code list 'GEO' to obtain data on Greece, Ireland and Spain only.

 .. ipython:: python